ElectroDrome/core65x/docs/cpu_6502_list.md

 This is more than a list — it's a living archive of machine-time intelligence.
 May it serve as a resource, a roadmap, and a celebration of the 6502 legacy.

+This catalog will continue to grow — additions, corrections, and suggestions are always welcome.
+If you know of rare 6502 variants, unique emulations, or under-documented cores, feel free to contribute via pull request or issue.

+⚠️ Note: The main CPU table is very wide and may require horizontal scrolling, especially on smaller displays.
+Unfortunately, many Markdown viewers only allow horizontal scroll once you've reached the far-right column.
+For optimal readability, we recommend viewing the file in a full-width GitHub browser tab.

+Thank you for exploring the silicon lineage of machine-time processing!

 *Compiled with care by ElectroDrome.*

 ---